 You should also ask to bring your dog to meet the landlord and show that they aren’t a scary dog.
 If your dog has been to any kind of training school where they got a diploma for graduation that might help as well.
 A dog they know is well trained is much less likely to destroy their property or hurt someone and lowers your risk factor in their eyes.

-If you live in a big city then it may be easier to find a house just outside the city that would be more willing to accept a dog breed often listed as “dangerous”, and rent is normally cheaper too if you’re not opposed to doing a little more driving during your commute.
+If you live in a big city then it may be easier to find a house just outside the city that would be more willing to accept dog breeds often listed as “dangerous”, and rent is normally cheaper too if you’re not opposed to doing a little more driving during your commute.

 While apartment complexes are not entirely unreasonable, in most cases, they are owned by corporations who are less likely to budge on rules when it comes to their rentals, which makes your job harder.

 #3) Create a “Pet Resume” For Your Pup

 If you’re trying to convince a landlord who’s on the fence to rent to you, have you considered creating a pet resume for your dog?

 You’ve likely filled one out for yourself, but your pup will be living there as well, and a well put together document can help to convince them your pup is a good tenant too.
 Here’s what to include!